theRealAph/ScopeLocals/README.md

 needful.
 None of the methods in the extent can mutate the extent local variable so that it holds different credentials.

-One useful way to think of extent locals is as invisible, effectively final, parameters that are passed through every method invocation.
-These parameters will be accessible within the extent of a binding operation.

 ### Nested bindings